darkdragn/lz4tools/README.rst

       -f             Compress file.
 Default action if input is a file.
       -t             Compress directory to .tar.lz4.
 Default action if input is a directory
-      -d             Decompress.
+      -d             Decompress file.
 Default action if the file ends in .lz4.
+      -i             Print frame information from the file's header.
       -bs {4,5,6,7}  Specify blkSizeId.
 Valid values are 4-7.
 Default value is 7.
       -bm {0,1}      Specify blkMode.
 0 = Chained blocks.
 1 = Independent blocks
                      Default value is 0.

+..

 C-Module / Bindings:
     I would recommend against using lz4f directly except in debug/testing situations.
 If necessary, a compress or decompress operation first needs a context that will be used with all lz4f functions: